Skip to content

 Decorative

 Chances are, your employees will have some time off around the winter holidays, even if only for a few days.
 You want them to come back to work after the holidays feeling relaxed and refreshed, not stressed out or worse—injured.
-In order to give your employees the proper holidays that they deserve, you need to help keep them safe off the clock from things like home fires.
+In order to give your employees the proper holidays that they deserve, you need to help keep them safe off the clock by promoting Holiday Safety, including precautions against home fires.

 Residential fires are more common during the winter holiday season than during any other time of the year (source).
 Now that’s a sure way to ruin family holidays, right?
 Spreading awareness and sharing holiday fire safety facts is an easy way to make sure your employees return from their mini-vacations feeling great and ready for the job!